-5.1.1.
+- 5.1.1.
 With the exception of clustered credit (detailed under 5.4), assessment of the amount of credit within courses offered by the Institute is determined by the Assessor, and reported to the Academic Registrar in accordance with the process detailed in 5.3.
-The assessment is informed by, but not limited to, the nature of the evidence provided by the applicant, this may include:

-- 5.1.1.1. having been an enrolled student of the Institute or of another tertiary, higher education or TAFE institution recognised by Academic Board and contained in the Schedule; or - 5.1.1.2. graduation from another tertiary, higher education or TAFE institution recognised by the Academic Board and contained in the Schedule; or - 5.1.1.3. having achieved a standard in any area of learning from a recognised provider or which has been acquired in an uncredentialed context such as work or life experience and which, in the opinion of the Assessor, will fit the person to undertake the course; and is otherwise eligible for enrolment as a student at the Institute and for admission to the course. - 5.1.1.4. informal or uncredentialed learning which includes relevant in- service work experience and other life experience learning. - 5.1.2.
-If a person seeking admission to a course with credit has been an enrolled student of, or has graduated from, another tertiary, higher education or TAFE institution not recognised by Academic Board, then before making a determination, the Academic Board will determine whether the relevant tertiary, higher education or TAFE institution should be recognised by Academic Board and the level of credit that should be given. - 5.1.3.
-Normally, no credit, advanced standing or exemptions which may affect a student's study load will be granted after a student makes application for enrolment, however, to enable flexible awards pathways and an application for credit or exemptions may be submitted at the time of enrolment or when enrolled. - 5.1.4.
+The assessment is informed by, but not limited to, the nature of the evidence provided by the applicant, this may include: - having been an enrolled student of the Institute or of another tertiary, higher education or TAFE institution recognised by Academic Board and contained in the Schedule; or - b) graduation from another tertiary, higher education or TAFE institution recognised by the Academic Board and contained in the Schedule; or - c) having achieved a standard in any area of learning from a recognised provider or which has been acquired in an uncredentialed context such as work or life experience and which, in the opinion of the Assessor, will fit the person to undertake the course; and is otherwise eligible for enrolment as a student at the Institute and for admission to the course. - 5.1.2.If a person seeking admission to a course with credit has been an enrolled student of, or has graduated from, another tertiary, higher education or TAFE institution not recognised by Academic Board, then before making a determination, the Academic Board will determine whether the relevant tertiary, higher education or TAFE institution should be recognised by Academic Board and the level of credit that should be given. - 5.1.3.
+Normally, no credit, advanced standing or exemptions which may affect a student's study load will be granted after a student makes application for enrolment, however to enable flexible awards pathways and an application for credit or exemptions may be submitted at the time of enrolment or when enrolled. - 5.1.4.
 The Credit Transfer and Recognition Guidelines will detail the maximum number of units available to students as credit towards Institute courses.